vnishchay/interview-zone/README.md

 # Interview-zone

     An Interview platform where two people can conduct interview( one as Interviewer other as candidate).

-###Routes
+#Backend endpoints :

-###endpoints :
+     /login

-     userlogin
+     /sigup

-     userAddition
+     /addUser

-    savingInterviewDetails
+     /saveInterviewDetails

-    getquestions
+     /getquestions

-    savingquestions
+     /savequestions

-    savingUser
+     /getUser?id=""

-###middleware
+Middleware

      verifyToken

-###frontend Routes
+Frontend Routes

      <Route path="/notfound" component={page_not_found}></Route>